Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Convergence Analysis

 \subsection{Analysis of K-SONG}

 In this section, we present a convergence analysis for K-SONG.
-Similarly to the analysis of SONG, we reorder the set of tasks $\S$ and generalize problem~\ref{eqn:KNDCG} into the following copmositional bilevel optimization problem,
+Similarly to the analysis of SONG, we reorder the set of queries $\S$ and generalize problem~(\ref{eqn:KNDCG}) into the following compositional bilevel optimization problem,

 This allows us to rewrite K-SONG into Algorithm~\ref{algo_ana2} accordingly.